 The level of annual Directors' fees is reviewed by the Human Resources and Remuneration Committee, taking into account a number of factors, including the range of Directors' fees paid in the market, and the Company's costs and operating performance.
 The maximum total for annual fees for Directors is approved from time to time by security holders in a general meeting.
-This is currently set at \$320,000 per annum.
+This is currently set at \$500,000 per annum as approved by shareholders on 29 November 2019.